FordLabs project banner, showing a sample hi fidelity prototype on a laptop.

 An issue that I came across, however, is that users would likely only use the newsletter if other workers are also participating.

 To overcome this problem, I also designed an event planning tool, which functions as a Slack API.
-Users can make Pinterest-inspired vision boards and plan out social events.
-This includes a specific date, time, location, virtual meeting link, and cost of attendance, making virtual connection even easier.

-The event planning pop-up screen, above.
 After planning, events can be shared to a specific Slack channel where users can accept or decline the invite as well as add the event to their calendar.

 Final Takeaways